Updated January 2020

 A true celebration of all things Irish, this festival sees thousands of revelers gather each year to celebrate the region’s roots.
 Celtic dancing, cultural workshops, family reunions, and - of course - corned beef & cabbage are all part of the festivities.

 This festival invites you to be a Scot for a weekend, and we suggest you take them up on it.
 Held on the beautiful grounds of Fredericton’s Government House, it’s a weekend of full-on Scottish fun.
 Traditional sporting events, Scottish treats (oh yes, there’s haggis), plus bagpipes, dancing and workshops.

 Middle Island Irish Historical Park

 This Provincial Heritage Place tells the story of Irish immigrants who were quarantined on the island in the 1800-1900s after fleeing the potato famine.
-The site hosts an interpretive centre, amphitheatre, and Celtic Cross.
+The site hosts an interpretive centre, walking trails, amphitheatre, and Celtic Cross.

 Celtic Cross Memorial at Indian Point